kquist/DoubleML-Python/ML2Estimator_documentation.md

 - method_binary: str or none, optional (default=None).
 This determines which machine learning estimation technique will be employed for estimates with a non-binary outcome variable.
 Options include : "Tree" (for regression tree), "Boosted Tree" (for ada boosted tree), "Random Forest", "Lasso", "Ridge", "Lasso Logit" (for a logistic regression with an L-1 penalty parameter), and "Ridge Logit" (for a logistic regression with an L-2 penalty parameter).
 If method is set to "Tree", "Boosted Tree", or "Random Forest", then method_binary will default to the same value as method.
 However, if method is set to "Logit" or "Ridge", then method_binary will default to "Lasso Logit" or "Ridge" respectively.

 - method_options: dict or none, optional (default=None).
-These are the options specific to the machine learning method defined in the 'method' parameter
+These are the options specific to the machine learning method defined in the 'method' parameter.
+For more information about available method_options see [here](#available-machine-learning-methods).

-- method_optiions_binary: These are the options specific to the machine learning method defined in the 'method' parameter
+- method_optiions_binary: These are the options specific to the machine learning method defined in the 'method_binary' parameter see [here](#available-machine-learning-methods).

 #Attributes: